mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 ## Server Components

 Server Components are a new way to build with Next.js.
-They allow you to write parts of your application using React components that run on the server.
+They allow you to write parts of your application using React components that are served from the server.
 This approach offers several advantages, such as faster page loading and simplified setup without the need to manage client states with useState, useEffect, and similar hooks.
 However, working with Server Components may require adjusting your workflow and learning new concepts.

 ## S3 Picture Uploader